nicklockwood/ShapeScript/docs/ios/import.md

 }
 ```

-As well as plain text, ShapeScript also supports importing JSON files as [structured data](literals.md#structured-data):
+ShapeScript also supports importing JSON files as [structured data](literals.md#structured-data):

 ```swift
 define data import "Data.json"
 ```

+**Note:** ShapeScript currently only supports `txt` or `json` file extensions for data files.
+To import structured text in other formats you will need to change the file extension.

 ## Dynamic Imports